Pomog/DBSCAN/README.md

 7. Click the "Submit" button to start the analysis.

 # DBSCAN
-The DBSCAN algorithm is implemented in the DBSCAN class.
+The DBSCAN algorithm is implemented in the **DBScan** class.
 This class provides a method to cluster a set of points based on their density.
 To use the DBSCAN class, you need to provide the following parameters:

 eps: the radius of the neighborhood around each point
-minPts: the minimum number of points required to form a cluster The DBSCAN class returns a list of clusters, where each cluster is represented as a list of points.
+minPts: the minimum number of points required to form a cluster The DBSCAN class returns Map<String, List<Point>> a list of clusters besides the noise, where each cluster is represented as a list of points.

 # Graham Scan
 The Graham scan algorithm is implemented in the **ConvexHull**.
 This class provides a method to compute the convex hull of a set of points in the plane.
 To use the GrahamScan class, you need to provide a list of points as input.
-The GrahamScan class returns a list of points that form the convex hull.
+The **ConvexHull** class returns List<Point> a list of points that form the convex hull.